Is a vegan diet linked with a higher risk of bone fractures?

 - Dried fruits including raisins, apricots, prunes and figs.

 It’s difficult to talk about Calcium without mentioning Vitamin D because Vitamin D is essential for helping the body absorb Calcium from the foods we eat.
+Learn more about why Vitamin D is so important.

 A vegan diet contains very little Vitamin D without fortified foods or supplements.
 If following a vegan diet, include foods fortified with Vitamin D such as plant based dairy alternatives, breakfast cereals and some vegetable spreads, and Vitamin D rich foods such as mushrooms.